-Join Barton Poulson for an in-depth discussion in this video Variety, part of Techniques and Concepts of Big Data.
+Join Barton Poulson for an in-depth discussion in this video Variety, part of Big Data Foundations: Techniques and Concepts.

 And now we get to the third aspect of big data, variety.…What we mean here is that it's not just…the rows and columns of a nicely formatted…data set in a spread sheet, for instance.…Instead you can have many data sheets…in many different formats.…You can have unstructured text,…like books and blog posts…and comments on news articles and tweets.…One researcher has estimated that 80 percent…of enterprise data may be unstructured,…so it's the majority as the common case.…